Hamming Code logo Hamming Code

 • 1-bit errors: 100% effective detection and correction

-• 2-bit errors: Reliable detection (not correctable)
+• 2-bit errors: Reliable detection, but not correction

 • 3+ bit errors: May go undetected